IRTF-HRPC/draft-guidelines/draft-guidelines.md

 Ideally, protocol developers and collaborators should incorporate human rights considerations into the design process itself (see Guidelines for human rights considerations).
 This section provides guidance on how to conduct a human rights review, i.e., gauge the impact or potential impact of a protocol or standard on human rights.

 Human rights reviews can be done by any participant, and can take place at different stages of the development process of an Internet-Draft.
 Generally speaking, it is easier to influence the development of a technology at earlier stages than at later stages.
 This does not mean that reviews at last-call are not relevant, but they are less likely to result in significant changes in the reviewed document.

+Human rights review can be done by document authors, document shepherds, members of review teams, advocates, or impacted communities to influence the standard development process.
+IETF documents can benefit from people with different knowledges, perspectives, and backgrounds, especially since their implementation can impact many different communities as well.

 Methods for analyzing technology for specific human rights impacts are still quite nascent.
 Currently, five methods have been explored by the Human Rights Review Team, often in conjunction with each other: